benvaljean/benvaljean.github.io/_posts/2008-12-19-Disk_Partition_alignment.markdown

     Next

-Look for the offset of the first partition \'partition \#0\' of the volume you wish to align.
+Look for the offset of the first partition \'partition \#0\' of the volume that needs to be aligned.

 2\.
 Cluster size:\
 Intall the [Windows Server 2003 resource